 Do you see it?
 And during sunrise, these constellations will tilt on the western horizon.
 It will look as if a hand is throwing away the sword.
 Right after that, the sky will turn blue, just as the surface of water that swallowed the Excalibur.

 Indeed, Beowulf fights Grendel’s mother in a cave.
 He manages to slay her just as the light of the day enters the cave.
 The sea then turns red, which could be another representation of the red sky during sunrise.

 From Camael to Camelot

 The court of King Arthur was in Camelot.
 There is no etymology for this toponym.
-However, in the Old Testament, there is an angel holding the flaming sword, guarding the gates of heaven.
+However, in the Old Testament, an angel is holding the flaming sword, guarding the gates of heaven.
 His name is Camael.
 Camel holds a flaming sword in one hand, and in the other, he has a holy grail.
-Does the name Camelot actually relate to him?
+Does the name Camelot relate to him?

-It is obvious that this image represents an astronomical allegory.
+This image represents an astronomical allegory.
 And it is the Old Testament one – it made sense only for the two millennia BC.
 Eastern Orthodox tradition claims that after the resurrection of Jesus, the flaming sword was removed from the Garden of Eden, making it possible for humanity to re-enter Paradise.
-In fact, Christianity marks the shift of the equinox from Libra to Virgo.
-This is how Virgin Mary became an important character of the narrative, while the flaming sword was really removed from heaven’s gate.
+Christianity marks the shift of the equinox from Libra to Virgo.
+This is how Virgin Mary became an important character of the narrative, while the flaming sword was removed from heaven’s gate.